0xPoly/Centry/README.md

 Centry is a panic button intended to protect users against Cold Boot Attacks, Direct Memory Access and other forms of live key retrival.
 Centry is most effective when deployed on systems with Full Disk Encryption.
 The panic function can be activated through the GUI or through a network request (through browser, smartphone, etc).
 Upon recieving the panic instruction, Centry will attempt to remove sensitive keys from memory, securily overwrite the RAM and then force a shutdown.
 ![screenshot](/screenshot.png)
 ## Features ##
-* User-friendly GUI interface, along with CLI for scripting
+* User-friendly GUI interface
 * When in panic mode, Centry can:
   * Lock the screen
   * Unmount all Truecrypt disks and clear the password/keyfile cache
-  * Umount all crypto disks under UNIX-like systems
-  * Write zeros to RAM using sdmem
+  * Write zeros to RAM using sdmem (on UNIX-like systems)
   * Clear out swap file using sswap
   * Force an ACPI shutdown (equivilent holding down the power button)
   * Propogate the panic signal to all other nodes in the network